milab-inha/milab-inha.github.io/_pages/about.md

     </figcaption>
     <div class="lab-text">
         Welcome to the website of Machine Intelligence (MI) Lab @ Inha Univ. <br><br>
-        At the MI Lab, we delve into the intersection of computer vision, image processing, and inverse problems, with a particular focus on deep generative models. <br>
+        At the MI Lab, we delve into the intersection of computer vision, image processing, and inverse problems, with a particular focus on deep generative models. <br><br>
         Research Focus:
         <ul>
              <li>Deep Generative Model </li>